Wednesday, February 5, 2025

 "If I don't do it, no one else will."

 It came as no surprise to me that it was on me and only me to get myself to college, and then through college, and then a job and then to law school.
-This independence was financial, emotional and literally.
-My family has not always been the most supportive, and I was told that if I wanted to go to college, I was on my own even if it was what they wanted from me too.
+This independence was financial, emotional and literal.
+My family has not always been the most supportive, and they told me that if I wanted to go to college, I was on my own -- even if it was what they wanted from me too.

 From that day on, I was determined to do everything on my own.
 This included being headstrong in my independence, turning down help from others, and never using my extenuating circumstances as an excuse to fall short.
 I carried this independence and responsibility with me to law school, and I found myself over-preparing for class because if I couldn't answer the questions or raise my hand, no one else would.
 I did not want to let down my professors.

-I began to feel pressure that if I didn't raise my hand when no one else would, I would have let the class down and disappointed the professor.
+I began to feel pressure that if I didn't raise my hand when no one else would, I would have let the class down.
 I explained this to my mentor that I had to prepare for class in case no one else wanted to participate, and she identified that this is my first-gen guilt, which includes a need and desire to prove myself to everyone around me, including my family, and take on the responsibility when I am uncomfortable or afraid of others falling short.

 I recognized this same guilt in Campoverdi's First Gen: A Memoir in Chapter 1.
-Campoverdi's resolve on her first day of work that from that day forward she must be the first and best reminded me of this feeling of responsibility and guilt that comes with the possibility of letting others down.
+Campoverdi's resolve on her first day of work at the White house that, from that day forward, she must be the first and best reminded me of this feeling of responsibility and guilt that comes with the possibility of letting others down.

 The Shame and Isolation

 There's a guilt that comes with taking up space.
 The need to apologize for asking questions and for making appointments when we need a little more help than the others.
 There's also a shame in admitting that you need that help.
-This guilt and shame often isolates me from my peers, while I also feel isolated from my family and ashamed for living my life.
+This guilt and shame often isolates me from my peers.
+At the same time, I also feel isolated from my family and ashamed for getting on with a life so separate and distinct from theirs.

-It's an uncomfortable position to be in, to feel guilt for being away from my family, but to feel guilt for taking up space in our new world, and first-gen students are not well-equipped to handle this guilt.
-How can students grapple with the guilt experienced on both sides of the lives they are straddling?
+It's an uncomfortable position to be in, to feel guilt for being away from my family, but to feel guilt for taking up space in our new world.
+First-gen students are not well-equipped to handle this guilt.
+How can students grapple with the guilt associated with each of the lives they are living, each of the worlds they are straddling?

 Labels: , , ,